jjweimer/jjweimer/README.md

 I’m a senior at the University of California San Diego majoring in Political Science with a specialization in Data Analytics.
 I enjoy using quantitative methods to solve social science problems, and aspire to have a career in data science or national security.

+Here are a few things I've worked on:
+- Built Synthetic Models of Afghanistan to better understand the effects of U.S. Intervention
+- Competed in Rubik's Cube competitions and reached a rating of 11th in the world
+- Forecasted prices of stocks like AAPL, TSLA, and GME

 <!--
 **jjweimer/jjweimer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.